nowaalex/af-utils/packages/virtual/core/BENCHMARKS.md

 already installed.
 Browser construction timings are deliberately omitted because timer quantization and garbage collection dominate such a short block;
 the Node runner uses its high-resolution timer for that scenario.
-The browser runner does not modify the library build or write generated files.
+The browser runner does not modify the library build; it only updates its latest Markdown result.

 The fixture checks both implementations for identical numeric results before collecting Vitest timings. `pnpm jit:check` additionally verifies that all four